-NOTE: If the furnace does NOT light after the third attempt, turn the manual valve to OFF and contact your Coachmen dealer.
-Do NOT attempt to repair or adjust the furnace yourself.
+NOTE: If the furnace does not light after the third attempt, turn the gas control knob to OFF and contact your Viking dealer.
+DO NOT attempt to repair or adjust the furnace yourself.

 CARE OF FURNACE - The furnace requires only routine cleaning.
 Soot, which may form on the inside of the combustion chamber, may be removed with a vacuum sweeper.
 Check the furnace Inlet/Exhaust Cover on the outside of your unit (Figure 21) periodically to be certain it is free of objects which might block the openings.